Novel Coronavirus (COVID-19) Update

 All projects must apply and pay for permits online.

 Development Services staff helps to make the city's vision a reality.
 This is where building projects are reviewed, green-lighted and inspected.
 It's also the home for neighborhood inspections, ensuring quality-of-life standards for Denver's communities.
 Through each of these critical roles, Development Services helps to implement the city's vision for an outstanding Denver.

 Search a list of companies that currently have obtained a contractor's license from the City and County of Denver.
 Be sure to check the expiration date and status to make sure the contractor's license is still active.

-To check your building permit review status, you will need the log number you received when you submitted your application and building plans.
-If you don't know you log number or if you need additional help, please call 720-865-2720.
+Alternatively, you can check permit status using the log number you received when you submitted your application and building plans.

 Use the DevelopDENVER mapping tool to view property details including zoning, landmark status, inspector districts and more.